NemoursResearch/N3C/docs/data-access/step4.md

 When you are ready to propose a project or join an approved project, complete and submit the data user request form within the [NCATS N3C Data Enclave](https://auth.ncats.nih.gov/_api/v2/auth/login?redirect_uri=https://auth.ncats.nih.gov/_api/v2/auth/palantir/palantir_unite/saml&client=palantir_unite&tenant=palantir&protocol=saml).
 We recommend researchers review the DUR ([sample](https://ncats.nih.gov/files/NCATS_N3C_Sample_Data_Use_Request.pdf)) to ensure that you are prepared to provide the requested information.

-During this process, researchers will read and attest to the [NCATS N3C Data Use Agreement (DUA)](https://ncats.nih.gov/n3c/resources/data-access) and the [N3C Data User Code of Conduct](https://ncats.nih.gov/n3c/resources/data-user-code-of-conduct).
-If requesting access to the limited dataset, they will need to upload their institution’s IRB determination letter.
+During this process, you will read and attest to the [NCATS N3C Data Use Agreement (DUA)](https://ncats.nih.gov/n3c/resources/data-access) and the [N3C Data User Code of Conduct](https://ncats.nih.gov/n3c/resources/data-user-code-of-conduct).
+If requesting access to the limited dataset, you will need to upload their institution’s IRB determination letter.

 ### Draft your Data Use Request Application